Protect your Developer account

 Don't share your password

-If you use Gmail, Google Wallet, or Google Wallet Merchant Center using the same Google Account you use for the Google Play Developer Console, sharing your password will also give someone access to your other accounts.
+If you use Gmail or Google Payments Merchant Center using the same Google Account you use for the Google Play Developer Console, sharing your password will also give someone access to your other accounts.

-Sharing your password could give others access to your financial information stored in Google Wallet and your emails in Gmail, which could contain sensitive information about your customers or business.
+Sharing your password could give others access to your financial information stored in your Google account and your emails in Gmail, which could contain sensitive information about your customers or business.